-- Discovered May 20, 2013. - Clean up is complete and 25,394 tonnes of impacted material have been removed for disposal at the Tervita Class II landfill in Bonnyville, Alberta. - Bitumen emulsion impacted area is 0.55 hectares. - Under the Enforcement Order we have been approved to conduct investigative activities in an 8 hectare area.
-We may not use the entire area, and as of December 1, 2014, we have developed on 4.23 hectares.
+- Discovered May 20, 2013. - Clean up is complete and 25,367 tonnes of impacted material have been removed for disposal at the Tervita Class II landfill in Bonnyville, Alberta.
+Due to a reconciliation of waste disposal reports, the amount of impacted material is 27 tonnes less than previously reported as of December 31, 2014. - Bitumen emulsion impacted area is 0.55 hectares. - Under the Enforcement Order we have been approved to conduct investigative activities in an 8 hectare area.
+We may not use the entire area, and as of December 31, 2014, we have

-- 356 m3 of bitumen emulsion has been recovered as of November 17, 2014. - Bitumen emulsion seepage is now collected in the recovery culverts and any fluid collected is transported to a disposal facility.
-Construction of the fissure containment structure, bitumen recovery culvert and drilling pad is complete.
+- developed on 4.23 hectares. - 356 m3 of bitumen emulsion has been recovered as of December 31, 2014. - Bitumen emulsion seepage is now collected in the recovery culverts and any fluid collected is transported to a disposal facility.